yasmin-io/Book-Search-Engine/README.md

 # Book Search Engine

-This project was a challenge to convert RESTful API code with
+This project was to refactor RESTful API code to Apollo Server that uses GraphQL queries and mutations.
+The website itself is created for book readers to be able to search any book they want to read and organise them into lists.
+It was a challenging project but really put my knowledge to the test and really helped me understand the MERN stack.

 Link To Website: [Example]